 - Alternatives.
 We try to accommodate as many requests for our video services as possible and schedule on first-come, first-served basis.
 If we are unable to work with your schedule, we can recommend a number of local freelancers or student options.

 Still unsure about starting a video project?
 We may have already created content that can assist in your marketing or educational efforts.
 You can review our university YouTube account for content that may suit your needs.
 If you require a hard copy instead of a link, you can contact the campus videographer at firstname.lastname@example.org or 410-617-2412.

 Video projects at Loyola require, on average, 6-8 full weeks to schedule, film, and edit.
 This timeframe is not guaranteed and depends on other institutional priorities as well as the type of video requested.
-Please fill out as much of this form as possible and we will be in touch with you to discuss next steps.
+To make a video production request, please fill out a project request form and we will be in touch with you to discuss next steps.